awitaminosis/BP/README.md

 # BP
-fastapi and airtable to monitor blood preasure.
+fastapi and airtable to monitor blood pressure. good for hosting on huggingface docker